BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

 > _Problem Solved:_ Blockchain Commons wants to improve the herd privacy of its test takers by reducing correlation.

 Blockchain Commons is aware of the correlation possibilities in their test-result Envelopes.
 They choose a middle road to dramatically reduce correlation: they store every 5 CIDs in a separate sub-Envelope.
 (A real-life example might instead have clumps of 10 or 20 CIDs, but again this one is reduced in size to make it manageable.)
+Paul will then be able to request a path to his specific envelope, which he can combine with an assertion and the published top-level hashes of the envelope to, once more, show his participation.
+However the published hashes, which just contain the subenvelope, are more-or-less impossible to correlate.

+The envelope of certifications is bundled in a new, hierarchical manner:
 ```
 "Blockchain Commons Certifactions #13A" [
     "certifiedBy": "Blockchain Commons" [